Template: Powerlink inverter based renewable plant GPS study requirements

 - 2.1.5 Part 2 - Fault with voltage disturbance: Modified test to set reactive power target

-to -0.2 p.u, as per Powerlink feedback. - 2.1.6 Oscillation rejection: Removed commands to increase the sampling frequency of Thévenin equivalent voltage source multimeter in smiby in Nodes
+l_qcmdto -0.2 p.u, as per Powerlink feedback. - 2.1.6 Oscillation rejection: Removed commands to increase the sampling frequency of Thévenin equivalent voltage source multimeter in smiby in Nodes

-command. - 2.1.6 Oscillation rejection: Removed alternative calculation methodology (using generator in and out of service) as was more computationally demanding with no additional benefit.
+1427and1825.
+This is now handled automatically in smiby (v19 or greater) via theVOLT_OSCILcommand. - 2.1.6 Oscillation rejection: Removed alternative calculation methodology (using generator in and out of service) as was more computationally demanding with no additional benefit.

 Version 3 (v1.4.19) | 24 December 2024